 The Trump administration put the brakes on that plan, and it remains to be seen whether loan servicers will compete for borrowers when the portal launches next year, or if one company will be awarded responsibility for the government’s entire student loan portfolio.

-For now, the Department of Education allocates new borrowers to loan servicers based on their past performance, which it reviews every six months.
-In the last round of evaluations, Nelnet and Great Lakes recieved higher borrower satisfaction ratings than their competitors.
+For now, the Department of Education allocates new borrowers to loan servicers based on their past performance, which it reviews every three months.
+In the last round of evaluations, Nelnet and Great Lakes received higher borrower satisfaction ratings than their competitors.

 But borrower satisfaction is only 35 percent of each loan servicer’s overall score — the government also considers the percentage of borrowers who are current on their payments.